zEuS0390/ppe-detection-for-construction-site-safety/README.md

 ![Untitled-1](https://github.com/cpe-pd/ppe-for-construction-detection/assets/39390245/53f0fdc5-fc15-4667-8d9b-bc875c31d87c)

 ## 📓 About
-This is the official repository of our PPE detection application for construction which is part of the whole system in our capstone project.
-It analyzes the detected PPE from camera stream and evaluates the violations of each person.
-We also used an API that predicts their identities using [face_recognition](https://github.com/ageitgey/face_recognition).
-When obtaining the output from the detection, it will be wrapped up as a message to be published and sent as a payload which will then be received by multiple clients that are connected in the broker through lightweight messaging protocol called [MQTT](https://en.wikipedia.org/wiki/MQTT).
+This is the official repository of our PPE detection application for construction safety which is part of the whole system in our capstone project.
+It analyzes the detected PPE from the camera stream and evaluates the violations of each person present.
+When obtaining the output from the detection, it will be consolidated as a payload for the clients to be received via the lightweight messaging protocol called [MQTT](https://en.wikipedia.org/wiki/MQTT).
+These clients are safety officers because they are the people who have the authority and responsibility within the area regarding the safety of the people.

 ## 🤝 Team Members
 <div align="center">